soma-smart/doc-devlens/docs/3 - How it works/Annotation.md

 The last part is to create an Annotation for each match you have.
 You can choose to not store a value in the Annotation by passing `None` to the annotation.

-Executing a `checkf` or a `checkd` will result on the creation of Annotations and the filling of the database.
+Executing a `check` will result on the creation of Annotations and the filling of the database.

 ![SQLite Annotation](/../static/img/howitwork/db.png?raw=true "SQLite Annotation")